ekiefl/ekiefl.github.io/_posts/pooltool/2020-12-20-pooltool-alg.md

 </div>

 The evolution algorithm calculates the system for a desired $t$ based on the system state at an earlier time.
-With this definition formalized, let's move on to discuss the first evolution
+With this definition formalized, let's move on to discuss options for a shot evolution algorithm.

-algorithm: discrete time evolution.
+## Two options: discrete or continuous

-## Discrete time evolution
+### Discrete time evolution

 The premise of discrete time evolution is to **advance the system state in very small discrete steps of time**.
 After each timestep events can be detected and resolved.
 Did a ball collide